History

 Benjamin Silliman, Yale Class of 1796, (1779-1864) was one of America’s pioneers in science.
 Although Silliman graduated knowing nothing of the natural sciences, in 1802 President Timothy Dwight asked him to become Yale’s first science professor–to teach chemistry and natural history, so as to avoid hiring a foreigner with whom Puritan manners and morals might not sit well.
 Silliman proved to be eminently capable and delivered Yale’s first science lecture in 1804.
-Soon afterward, President Dwight sent him to Europe to purchase scientific equipment, books for the College Library, and a cabinet of two thousand minerals to begin the study of mineralogy at Yale.
+Soon afterward, President Dwight sent him to Europe to purchase scientific equipment, books for the College library, and a cabinet of two thousand minerals to begin the study of mineralogy at Yale.
 After his return, he played a leading role in the foundation of the Yale Medical School, the Peabody Museum, and the American Journal of Science, a scientific periodical still published today.

 The Sillistory